Follow Proper Ladder Angle Rule to Avoid Risks

 To ensure you are using an extension ladder correctly and safely, ensure you are placing your ladder at a 75 degrees angle.
 The 4 to 1 rule must be applied for safety.

-I also have an in-depth review on gutter cleaning ladders, visit this link to check that out.
-I’ll highly appreciate it.
+I also have an in-depth review on gutter cleaning ladders; visit this link to check that out.

-Remember, when you buy an extension ladder, you will not get the same height from it.
 For instance, when you get a 16-inch ladder, you will only be able to use 14- or 15-feet maximum reach because of the overlap and fly section.
-Also, keep in mind extension safety rules when using an extension ladder.

 proper extension ladder angle